- Home

 Candidates satisfying the following criteria are eligible to apply for the Five-Year Integrated Programme in Management of IIM Amritsar.

-• (iii) Minimum Percentage (%) of marks: Candidate should have a minimum of 60% in standard X/ SSC (55 % for the candidates from NC-OBC category and 50% to candidates from SC/ST/ PwD category) and standard XII/ HSC or equivalent examinations.
+- (iii)Minimum Percentage (%) of marks: Candidate should have a minimum of 60% in standard X/ SSC (55% for candidates from SC/ST/ PwD category) and standard XII/ HSC or equivalent examinations.

-• Note 2: Applicants who completed their X and/or XII standard / pursuing their XII standard from international schools affiliated to foreign board’s like IGCSE (International General Certificate for Secondary Education) and IB (International Baccalaureate) can also apply.
+- Note 2: Applicants who completed their X and/or XII standard / pursuing their XII standard from international schools affiliated to foreign boards like IGCSE (International General Certificate for Secondary Education) and IB (International Baccalaureate) can also apply.

-• Note 3: IIM Amritsar reserves the right to decide the eligibility conditions in terms of equivalence, percentage of marks, and the recognition of the qualifying examination, intake etc.
+- Note 3: IIM Amritsar reserves the right to decide the eligibility conditions in terms of equivalence, percentage of marks, and the recognition of the qualifying examination, intake, etc.

-3. Step 3: Candidates should then appear for the IPM-AT 2025 test conducted by IIM-Indore.
-Shortlisting for the admission process of the i-MBA program of IIM Amritsar will be done on the basis of IPM-AT 2025 test scores.
+http://www.ncbc.nic.in.
+No change in the category will be entertained once the application is submitted - Step 3: Candidates should then appear for the IPM-AT 2026 test conducted by IIM-Indore.
+Shortlisting for the admission process for the IPM at IIM Amritsar will be done on the basis of IPM-AT 2026 test scores.

 Stage 1: